 Plan for the final walkthrough

-The final walkthrough is not an official inspection, but it is the buyers’ last chance to perform a checkup and make sure there’s no surprises that go against the terms of your contract.
+The final walkthrough is not an official inspection, but it is the buyers’ last chance to perform a checkup and make sure there are no surprises that go against the terms of your contract.

-You’re obligated as a seller to leave the house in “broom clean” condition when you move out, which means swept, vacuumed, and free of debris or excess stuff the buyers haven’t agreed to keep.
+As a seller, you’re obligated to leave the house in “broom clean” condition when you move out, which means swept, vacuumed, and free of debris or excess stuff the buyers haven’t agreed to keep.

 You’ve signed everything.
 Now what?!
 There are still a few things left to do.
 Go through this post-sale checklist.